-Sunday doesn't have to be a bore, no it's still the weekend so me and my friends made the best of that seventh day!
+Sunday shouldn't be a bore, no it's still the weekend so me and my friends made the best of that seventh day feeling!
 Looking back over the last two Sunday's of January 2016 I want to see if they were really fun days?
 We went shopping, did Sunday Brunch and one of us got a tattoo!
 When in China it's got to be done, turning the last day of the week into something extra!
+Yes, W!

 Ellen was on a high, she went on to tell me and Elli that she wanted to get a tattoo that afternoon!
 She told us that she had been thinking about getting one for sometime and being in China it felt like the perfect time to do so.
 Heading back over to Guanggu we decided that Wuhan Prison's very own tattoo shop would be the best bet for Ellen's first bit of ink.
 OK, so Wuhan Prison is a well known alternative bar that's located on Lumo Road, not to far from the epic Guanggu Square.
 Ellen decided on her design, she wanted her name in Chinese to be her first tattoo.
-The tattoo shop next to Wuhan Prison was very clean and the tattoo artist did a really good job when we returned at 8pm for Ellen's sitting.
-She was definitely nervous as I was when I had my first tattoo, but who isn't scared by such a thing?
-Well, I have to be honest that I have been thinking of getting a classy and meaningful Chinese tattoo!
+The tattoo shop next to Wuhan Prison was very clean and the tattoo artist did a really good job.
+We returned at 8pm for Ellen's sitting.
+She was definitely nervous just like I was when I had my first tattoo, but who isn't scared by such a thing?
+Well, I have to be honest that I've been thinking of getting a classy and meaningful Chinese tattoo!
 Yes, I need to do some thinking.

 More Fun Sundays!